PC THOMAS

 strain among children as they are not getting to close together with their

-peers at school which remain closed in the wake of the pandemic.
+peers at school, which remain closed in the wake of the pandemic.

-mental and substance use disorders have increased by over 50% in the past 25
+On the arrival of COVID-19, mental and substance use disorders have increased by over 50% in the past 25

 years.
 Suicides are rampant everywhere because anxiety levels are very high in